goodthebest/setup-digibyte-dgb-algo-Skein-mining-pool/README.md

 -----------
 We can work remotely using **TeamViewer** or **Anydesk** softwares, therefore, you do not need to provide us direct access to server.
 We can perform all  tasks in front of you.

-Sample frontend of yiimp software mining pool
+Just a sample frontend, your pool will be similar to it but of course with your choice of coins and algos
 ![yiimp installation, front page](https://www.sohowa.com/images/samplepool.jpg)

-Another sample page of yiimp software mining pool
+Another sample page
 ![yiimp installation](https://www.sohowa.com/images/samplepool2.jpg)

-Admin side of Yiimp Mining Pool - A
+Admin side
 ![yiimp admin control section page 1](https://www.sohowa.com/images/admin1.jpg)

-Admin side of Yiimp Mining Pool - B
+Admin side
 ![yiimp admin control section page 2](https://www.sohowa.com/images/admin2.jpg)

-Admin side of Yiimp Mining Pool - C
+Admin side
 ![yiimp admin control section page 3](https://www.sohowa.com/images/admin3.jpg)